Berlin

 Design apartments in a Berlin building in Wilmersdorf, conceived as private lofts with discreet hotel service.

 Mr(s)STiL Design Apartments occupies a residential building in Wilmersdorf, a quiet neighbourhood to the west of the centre.
 We are here in independent apartments, not classic hotel rooms: equipped kitchen, living room with sofa, separate bedroom, sometimes two.
 The design plays on the contrast of light wood, polished concrete, pared-back Scandinavian furniture.
-The areas range from 45 to 80 m² depending on the configurations, with floor-to-ceiling windows overlooking the tree-lined street or interior courtyard.
+The surfaces range from 45 to 80 m² depending on the configurations, with floor-to-ceiling windows overlooking the tree-lined street or the interior courtyard.
 The Wi-Fi is stable, room service exists but remains minimalist (breakfast delivered on request).
-From 184 € per night, it's a coherent alternative to Mitte's design hotels for those seeking space and a less touristy address.
-The 9.6/10 rating on 400 reviews reflects the impeccable cleanliness and the team's responsiveness, but we don't come here for a concierge or a lobby.
+From 184 € per night, it's a coherent alternative to the design hotels of Mitte for those seeking space and a less touristy address.
+The 9.6/10 rating from 400 reviews reflects the impeccable cleanliness and the team's responsiveness, but we don't come here for a concierge or a lobby.

 What makes this hotel unique

-• Apartments of 45 to 80 m² with equipped kitchen (hobs, oven, dishwasher)
+• Apartments from 45 to 80 m² with equipped kitchen (hobs, oven, dishwasher)

 • Contemporary design: oak parquet, polished concrete, Vitra and Muuto furniture